-The age of your website domain name is a huge factor when it comes to determining how many people find your website.
+The age of your website domain name is a huge factor when it comes to determining whether your website will ever show on Google or not.

 The search engines tend to ‘sandbag’ new website URL’s, meaning that they don’t pay them much, if any, attention, for between six to twelve months.